MakiKoichi/T-BiGaBP/README.md

 News:

-- 2023/05/6 : The MATLAB source code and the theoretical equations for backpropagation have been provided.
+- 2023/05/6 : MATLAB source code and the theoretical equations for backpropagation have been provided.

 If you have any questions or concerns, please feel free to contact the author directly.
 Email : ce221065 at meiji.ac.jp